 Draco looked at her, a frustrated expression contorting his face.
 He also stood up, his hands clenching the side of the table and snapped, “Our Magical Creatures department has never reported but a few cases of misconduct from those beasts and beings of which you speak—“

 “Because of my family!
 If it weren’t for us they would be running rampant in your peaceful streets, bringing nothing but havoc in their wake!”
-Breathing heavily and with red cheeks, Anaxandra stared at him ferociously.
+Breathing heavily and with flushed cheeks, Anaxandra glared at him.
 Now the fire in her eyes was beginning to outshine his, and Draco took notice.
 He motioned for her to sit again after he had taken his own seat, but she remained standing.

 "Ignorance truly is bliss, isn't it?"
 And on her own terms, Anaxandra took a seat and let the heat leave her cheeks.

 “Why were you in the Forest of Dean?”